hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

       + the image changed and the representation also changed by just as much as the image
       + it's equivariance not invariance
   + Invariant knowledge
-    + a feature useful in some locations during training $\implies$ the feature available in all locations during testing
+    + a feature useful in some locations during training $\to$ the feature available in all locations during testing
-    + knowing how to detect a feature in one place $\implies$ knowing how to detect same feature in another place
+    + knowing how to detect a feature in one place $\to$ knowing how to detect same feature in another place
   + Achieving eqivaliance in the activities and invariance in the weights

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">